 - Feeling alone: Some teens feel that they are different from their peer group and that their friends and family do not understand.
 This is sometimes true for teens who are gay, lesbian, bisexual, or transgender.
 Teens who have a parent with a physical illness, mental illness, or a substance abuse problem are at particular risk if they feel that their family stability is threatened.

-- Medical conditions: Medical conditions such as thyroid disorders, anemia, diabetes, or chronic disease or pain can result in depression.
-If there is a history of any significant medical condition in your family or your son, be sure to tell his health care provider.
+- Medical conditions: Medical conditions such as thyroid disorders, anemia, diabetes, or chronic disease or pain can contribute to depression.
+If there is a history of any significant medical conditions in your family, be sure to tell his health care provider.

 Your teen may not have any of these problems but still feel depressed.

 There are many different kinds of treatment for depression.
 Deciding on the right treatment depends on how much difficulty your teenager is having, what treatments are available to him, and personal preference.